soIu/tpython/README.md

 To import an local header file, you can use either: `#include "myheader.h"` or `import "myheader.h"`.
 Importing external headers from the system can be done using: `import <someheader>`.
 Note if your header is written in Pythonic++, as a `.pyh` file, then you will import it as: `import "myheader.gen.h"`

+# Blendot Types

+Blendot is a hard fork of the Godot game engine.
+The Blendot rewrite replaces C++ with Pythonic++, and GDScript with TPython.
+By default TPython is built with the minimal core types of Blendot, and provides the following types:
+* vec2
+* vec3
+* quat
+* color
+* rect
+* tri
+* plane
+* aabb
+* mat3
+* transform
+* RID
+* spatial
+* mesh

+If you do not need these types, you can pass the option `--no-blendot` to `rebuild.py`

 # Optional CPython